lmc-eu/spirit-design-system/docs/contributtion/feature-flags.md

 ## Current Feature Flags

-Feature flags prefixed with `enable-*` contain features we'd like consuming projects to test and give us feedback on.
+Feature flags prefixed with `enable-*` contain features we’d like consuming projects to test and give us feedback on.
 It will be made by default in the version specified in the name.
 In most of the cases these features will be breaking changes - logically or visually.
-They're generally stable and unlikely to change but may change based on your feedback.
+They’re generally stable and unlikely to change but may change based on your feedback.
 We just do not want to break your application or design without your consent.

 Flags prefixed with `enable-v#-*` will be removed in the next major version and their behavior will be made the default.